Writing a Custom Adapter¶

 ])

 This handles case-insensitive lookups and multi-value headers.
+The same type is used on the request path after merging (see TransportHeaders).

 Error mapping (optional but recommended)¶